 4. Failure To Latch

 Don’t feel bad if you’re having latching issues right off the bat.
 Your baby has never eaten anything in his life, and you’ve never had to nurse a baby before.
-There are a number of different ways you can hold the little tyke, and there are a number of features which can impact latching.
+There are a number of different ways you can hold the little tyke, and there are a number of features that can impact latching.

 5. Getting Help You Need When You Need It

 Working with a healthcare lactation consultant can help you get over notable issues that often make nursing a real nightmare.
-Several common issues new mothers have include sore paps, clogged milk ducts, issues in production (both engorged and under-filled breasts), and failure to latch.
+Several common issues new mothers have to include sore paps, clogged milk ducts, issues in production (both engorged and under-filled breasts), and failure to latch.

 You’re going to have things happen as a new mom which are unexpected, and which make it hard for you to carry on.
-However, with a little help from consultants in breastfeeding, at minimum you can get past associated hangups.
+However, with a little help from Lactation Consultants in breastfeeding, at minimum you can get past associated hangups.
 For other mothering issues, it can be a good idea to find a parental support group, and lean on friends or family members.